swZheng888/swZheng888.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zheng Siwei is a top-performing student in Automation at Lanzhou University of Technology, with a GPA of 3.94 and national awards in AI competitions.
-Skilled in programming and AI frameworks, he has practical experience as an ROS engineer and a record of leading successful tech projects.
+Zheng Siwei is a student in the Department of Automation at Lanzhou University of Technology, where he has earned a GPA of 3.94.
+He has been acknowledged with national awards in robotics competitions, showcasing his skills in programming and Robot frameworks.
+Additionally, Zheng has practical experience in robotics engineering and has successfully led several technology projects
 {style="text-align: justify;"}